interbred-monkey/promisify-example/README.md

 ```

-If you are interested in learning more about the original promisify declaration added to the util library of node, here is a [link](https://nodejs.org/dist/latest-v8.x/docs/api/util.html#util_util_promisify_original).
+If you are interested in learning more about the original promisify functionality added to the util library of node, here is a [link](https://nodejs.org/dist/latest-v8.x/docs/api/util.html#util_util_promisify_original).

 *The eagle eyed amongst you might of noticed that I mixed arrow functions with normal function declarations.
 There is a reason for this and that is, arrow functions do not have their own scope.
 What this means is that you cannot `bind` to an arrow function, nor does it have it's own `arguments` or `this`.
 When you use those fields inside an arrow function they are inherited from the encompassing function, or undefined.